woojiahao/git-guide/04-collaboration/README.md

     ![Pull request details page](./res/pr-details.png)

+5. To create the pull request, click on the "Create pull request" button.

 Once a member has created a pull request, the owner of the repository can view it in the repository under the "Pull requests" tab.
-When the owner accepts this pull request, the changes proposed will be merged into the original repository.
+They will now view a list of pending pull requests, which will be one from the member.
+Click onto the pull request in the list and they will be able to view the pull request.
+When the owner accepts this pull request (by clicking on the "Merge pull request" button), the changes proposed will be merged into the original repository.
 In the GitHub file brower, you can view the contents of `names.txt` and find that the new line added by the member is present.

 ![View pull request](./res/view-pr.png)